GRAINS-Wheat, corn, soybeans bounce ahead of U.S. holiday weekend

 However, Ukraine is also facing a fall in wheat sowing for next year's crop, with the Ukrainian Agrarian Council on Thursday warning the area may plunge by 30% to 40%.

+In France, weekly corn crop ratings declined, reflecting the impact of dry and hot summer weather.
+Farm office FranceAgriMer rated 45% of French maize in good or excellent condition by Aug.
+29, down from 47% the previous week and the lowest rating in more than 10 years.

-(Additional reporting by Gus Trompiz in Paris and Emily Chow in Kuala Lumpur; Editing by Subhranshu Sahu, Uttaresh.V, Tomasz Janowski and Jonathan Oatis)
+(Reporting by Julie Ingwersen in Chicago Additional reporting by Gus Trompiz in Paris and Emily Chow in Kuala Lumpur; Editing by Jonathan Oatis and Matthew Lewis)

 ((Julie.ingwersen@thomsonreuters.com; 1-313-484-5283; Reuters Messaging: julie.ingwersen.thomsonreuters.com@reuters.net))